 Tips For Getting Out of Debt

 Americans are more in debt now than ever.
 That includes those who are retired, or close to retired.
-This article from HLNTV.com offers a few tips to help get out of debt.

 Once upon a time, retired folk used to spend their savings on zippy new sports cars or the boat they’ve always wanted.
 These days, a third of senior citizens are using credit cards for living expenses.
 In 2010, a study found many older Americans have an average of $50,000 in debt!
 How do you dig your way out of debt later in life?